How to Pay Quarterly Estimated Taxes as a Freelancer in 2026

 Income earned Sep-Dec

-If a due date falls on a weekend or federal holiday, the deadline moves to the next business day.
-For 2026, all four deadlines fall on weekdays, so no adjustments are needed.
-Payments must be received or postmarked by the due date — not just initiated.
-If you are paying electronically through IRS Direct Pay or EFTPS, the payment typically processes within one to two business days, so do not wait until the last day.
+Notice Q2 only covers two months while Q3 covers three.
+Set calendar reminders at least one week before each deadline.
+If a due date falls on a weekend or holiday, the deadline moves to the next business day.
+Payments must be received or postmarked by the due date, so do not wait until the last day for electronic payments.

 How to Calculate Your Quarterly Estimated Taxes

-Calculating your quarterly estimated taxes involves three components: federal income tax, self-employment tax, and any state income tax.
-The basic formula is straightforward, but the inputs require some estimation if your income varies month to month.
+Your quarterly payment covers three components: federal income tax, self-employment tax, and any state income tax.

 Step 1: Estimate Your Net Self-Employment Income